AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/55_Loop/req.rst

 * Within a variety of source contexts (subprograms, package bodies, generic instances)

-The following table summatizes the testcases:
+The following table summarizes the testcases:

 .. qmlink:: TCIndexImporter